chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 |                                                                                                                   |
 +-------------------------------------------------------------------------------------------------------------------+

-Furthermore, by visualizing the pressure fields in the vicinity of the meniscus at the end of the simulation, we observe in the following figure that they correspond well qualitatively to the overpressures or depressions predicted by Young-Laplace's law.
-We conclude that the contact angle condition is adequately coupled with the Navier-Stokes equations.
+Furthermore, by visualizing the pressure fields in the vicinity of the meniscus at the end of the simulation, we observe in the following figure that they correspond well qualitatively to the pressure jumps predicted by Young-Laplace's law.
+We conclude that the contact angle boundary condition is adequately coupled with the Navier-Stokes equations.

 +-------------------------------------------------------------------------------------------------------------------+
 |  .. figure:: images/pressure_difference.png                                                                       |